Consumers today are smart. They have shorter attention spans, and they are fed up with ‘in-your-face’ advertising.

 3. Staying consistent

 Just like your regular brand, your content brand needs to be consistent.
-All your content has to deliver the same message to your customers.
+All your content has to deliver the same message to your customers, so not to confuse them.

 That includes keeping a pulse on the sentiments of your customers, as well as their opinions.